walkness/walkerangell.com/data/content/development/projects/personal.md

 #### Development Work

-As seems to be the case with many developers, this site has always been a place for me to experiment with different technologies.
+This site has always been a place for me to experiment with different technologies.

 Initially, I created a gallery using a custom WordPress theme and custom [NextGEN Gallery](https://wordpress.org/plugins/nextgen-gallery/) plugin.
 But, that was when I still loved WordPress.